-Acknowledgments.
-We are indebted to several people from the LIAFA lab: Ahmed Bouajjani introduced us to Parikh's equivalence, Olivier Carton explained us subtle aspects of the shuffle operator, Mihaela Sighireanu pointed us several references to global specification formalisms, while Wiesław Zielonka helped us with references on trace semantics.
+We are indebted to several members of the LIAFA laboratory: Ahmed Bouajjani introduced us to Parikh's equivalence, Olivier Carton explained us subtle aspects of the shuffle operator, Mihaela Sighireanu pointed us several references to global specification formalisms, while Wiesław Zielonka helped us with references on trace semantics.
 Anca Muscholl helped us on surveying MSCs and Martín Abadi and Roberto Amadio with the literature on security protocols.
-Finally, Nobuko Yoshida, Roberto Bruni, and Ivan Lanese gave us serveral useful suggestions to improve the final version of this work.
-This work was partially supported by the ANR Codex project, by the MIUR Project IPODS, by a visiting researcher grant of the "Fondation Sciences Mathématiques de Paris", and by a visiting professor position of the Université Paris Diderot.
+Finally, Nobuko Yoshida, Roberto Bruni, Ivan Lanese and the anonymous referees gave us several useful suggestions to improve the final version of this work.
+This work was partially supported by the ANR TYPEX project n.
+ANR-11-BS02-007, by the MIUR Project IPODS, by a visiting researcher grant of the "Fondation Sciences Mathématiques de Paris", and by a visiting professor position of the Université Paris Diderot.